Wall-crossing, Hitchin Systems, and the WKB Approximation: From brane constructions to Hitchin systems

 \subsubsection{Defects and geometric Langlands}

 So far we have been a bit vague about exactly what $C$ should be, and exactly what boundary conditions we should put on the fields. \ti{A priori} one might think that the simplest possibility is just to choose $C$ a compact Riemann surface, and require the fields to be regular everywhere.
-As it turns out, in this case the low energy dynamics are described by some exotic theory in four dimensions \cite{Gaiotto:2009we}, which is outside the scope of the rest of this paper.
-However, there is a simple modification which leads to more conventional four-dimensional physics: we let $C$ be a compact Riemann surface with \ti{defects} inserted at finitely many points.
+As it turns out, the BPS spectra of the resulting $\N=2$ theories are difficult to analyze using the methods of this paper.
+However, there is a simple modification which simplifies the story: we let $C$ be a compact Riemann surface with \ti{defects} inserted at finitely many points.
 In order to get some idea about what kind of defects should be allowed, we now take a brief detour from three dimensions down to two.

 If we further compactify our three-dimensional sigma model on a circle $\tilde S^1$ we obtain a two-dimensional $\CN = (4,4)$ nonlinear sigma model, with the same target space $\CM$.
 This further compactification makes contact with the work of Witten et al on the geometric Langlands program \cite{geom-lang-n4,Gukov:2006jk,Frenkel:2007tx}.